Ookamini95/dnd-aanghakan/Aanghakan/Main Quest - Journey to the Capital 02.md

 ```

-- __The party encounters a group of merchants headed for the festival:__ this one is more of a social encounter.
-As the dawn's light paints the sky in shades of red and orange, a merry group of merchants comes into view.
+- __The party encounters a circus headed for the festival:__ this one is more of a social encounter.
+As the dawn's light paints the sky in shades of red and orange, a merry group of people comes into view.
 They're on their way to the festival, unaware of the town's fate.
-The party could choose to warn them, withhold information, or extract what they can from these merchants in terms of goods or information.
+The party could choose to warn them, withhold information, or extract what they can from these people in terms of goods or information.

 - __A small family of refugees crosses their path, asking for aid or information:__ the refugees are a family of farmers who barely escaped the disaster at the town.
 They're hungry, frightened, and desperate for help.
 The party could choose to aid them with food, protection, or information.